go-gorp/gorp/README.md

 ## Performance ##

 gorp uses reflection to construct SQL queries and bind parameters.
 See the BenchmarkNativeCrud vs BenchmarkGorpCrud in gorp_test.go for a simple perf test.
 On my MacBook Pro gorp is about 2-3% slower than hand written SQL.

+## Help/Support ##

+IRC: #go-gorp
+Mailing list: gorp-dev@googlegroups.com
+Bugs/Enhancements: Create a github issue

 ## Pull requests / Contributions

 Contributions are very welcome.
 Please follow these guidelines:

-* Fork the `develop` branch and issue pull requests targeting the `develop` branch
+* Fork the `master` branch and issue pull requests targeting the `master` branch
-  * If you don't do this, I'll likely cherry pick your commit into develop
 * If you are adding an enhancement, please open an issue first with your proposed change.
 * Changes that break backwards compatibility in the public API are only accepted after we discuss on a GitHub issue for a while.

 Thanks!